 And here’s what you’ll see in Microsoft Edge:

 Although the wording of the message may vary slightly depending on which browser you’re using, you should see a notification indicating a secure connection.
-If you do, you’ll know that you are no longer dealing with mixed content errors on your WordPress site.
+If you do, you’ll know that you are no longer dealing with mixed content errors on your site.

 What About HSTS?